ececcotti/pysec/README.md

 -  `plot_fits.py`: it generates plots of a FITS image using WCS coordinates.
 The output image can be saved in PDF or PNG format.
 Other plotting options can be listed with `python plot_fits.py -h` (Python 3.8 or later).

 -  `reg_info.py`: it gets useful information (e.g. sum, mean and rms) from one or more regions of an image.
 Multiple FITS images are accepted, but only one region file.
 However, it can be a collection of more than one region; in this case, individual and global information will be given.
-DS9 (REG), CASA (CRTF) and FITS region file formats are all allowed (Python 3.8 or later).
+DS9 (REG), CASA (CRTF) and FITS region file formats are all allowed.
+Other options (e.g. plotting) can be listed with `python reg_info.py -h` (Python 3.8 or later).